AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

   'sourceScopesState': ["sourceScopesState_example"], // [String] | This parameter is used for finding stories whose source scopes is the specified state/province value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
   'sourceScopesCity': ["sourceScopesCity_example"], // [String] | This parameter is used for finding stories whose source scopes is the specified city value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
   'sourceScopesLevel': ["sourceScopesLevel_example"], // [String] | This parameter is used for finding stories whose source scopes is the specified level value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
   'sourceLinksInCountMin': 56, // Number | This parameter is used for finding stories from sources whose Links in count is greater than or equal to the specified value.
-You can read more about working with Links in count here [https://newsapi.aylien.com/docs/working-with-links-in-count](https://newsapi.aylien.com/docs/working-with-links-in-count).
+You can read more about working with Links in count [here](https://newsapi.aylien.com/docs/working-with-links-in-count).
   'sourceLinksInCountMax': 56, // Number | This parameter is used for finding stories from sources whose Links in count is less than or equal to the specified value.
-You can read more about working with Links in count here [https://newsapi.aylien.com/docs/working-with-links-in-count](https://newsapi.aylien.com/docs/working-with-links-in-count).
+You can read more about working with Links in count [here](https://newsapi.aylien.com/docs/working-with-links-in-count).
   'sourceRankingsAlexaRankMin': 56, // Number | This parameter is used for finding stories from sources whose Alexa rank is greater than or equal to the specified value.
-You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+You can read more about working with Alexa ranks [here](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
   'sourceRankingsAlexaRankMax': 56, // Number | This parameter is used for finding stories from sources whose Alexa rank is less than or equal to the specified value.
-You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+You can read more about working with Alexa ranks [here](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
   'sourceRankingsAlexaCountry': ["sourceRankingsAlexaCountry_example"], // [String] | This parameter is used for finding stories from sources whose Alexa rank is in the specified country value.
 It supports [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
-You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+You can read more about working with Alexa ranks [here](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+  'socialSharesCountFacebookMin': 56, // Number | This parameter is used for finding stories whose Facebook social shares count is greater than or equal to the specified value.
+  'socialSharesCountFacebookMax': 56, // Number | This parameter is used for finding stories whose Facebook social shares count is less than or equal to the specified value.
+  'socialSharesCountGooglePlusMin': 56, // Number | This parameter is used for finding stories whose Google+ social shares count is greater than or equal to the specified value.
+  'socialSharesCountGooglePlusMax': 56, // Number | This parameter is used for finding stories whose Google+ social shares count is less than or equal to the specified value.
+  'socialSharesCountLinkedinMin': 56, // Number | This parameter is used for finding stories whose LinkedIn social shares count is greater than or equal to the specified value.
+  'socialSharesCountLinkedinMax': 56, // Number | This parameter is used for finding stories whose LinkedIn social shares count is less than or equal to the specified value.
+  'socialSharesCountRedditMin': 56, // Number | This parameter is used for finding stories whose Reddit social shares count is greater than or equal to the specified value.
+  'socialSharesCountRedditMax': 56, // Number | This parameter is used for finding stories whose Reddit social shares count is less than or equal to the specified value.
   'intervalStart': 56, // Number | This parameter is used for setting the start data point of histogram intervals.
   'intervalEnd': 56, // Number | This parameter is used for setting the end data point of histogram intervals.
   'intervalWidth': 56, // Number | This parameter is used for setting the width of histogram intervals.